 What we’ve realized over the past month is that this town has been discovered, by many.
 There are expats and tourists everywhere, English music is predominantly played, there are only a handful of Mexican food restaurants (most of which only serve up tacos and other snack foods) and the streets are very busy with cars and construction vehicles.
 Things are changing here in San Pancho…

 On the positive side of things, we’ve met some incredible people (both foreign and local) and are loving the sunsets and the quiet beach here.
 We also really like our apartment and the little family run restaurants we’ve found.
-Plus, we’ve started Spanish lessons and Dariece has gotten into Pilates.
+Plus, we’ve started Spanish lessons and Dariece has taken up Pilates.
 We both have a bit of a routine now!

 In the end, although we both wish that San Pancho had a more off-the-beaten-path, authentic feel to it, because we have loads of family members coming to visit us (who probably prefer to have some western comforts thrown into their holiday), it would seem that this town was the perfect place for us to choose.